diomis/bassoon-tracker-desktop/readme.md

 throughout different versions, there's always room for improvement.
 If you find a module that doesn't sound the way it should, let me know!
 There are still some very specific [Protracker 1 and 2 playback quirks](http://www.stef.be/bassoontracker/docs/trackerQuircks.txt) that are not implemented (and probably never will as they are too bat-shit-crazy)

-**Missing features and bugs:**
- - The following FastTracker features are not fully supported yet:
-   - Tremor
-   - "Set envelope position" command
-   - PingPong Loops are unrolled to normal loops (There's no difference in sound but if you save your XM file, your samples will have changed.)
-   - When writing XM files, patterns are not packed so the resulting files will probably be a little bigger than when saved with the real FastTracker 2.
- - Safari doesn't support WebAudio StereoPanners so songs will be played in mono on Safari.
- - Safari and Firefox don't support the [Web Midi Api](https://caniuse.com/midi) so no midi on those browsers.

 Note: if you use an AZERTY, QWERTZ or DVORAK keyboard, you can set that option in the settings to have the correct layout when playing notes on your computer keyboard.